 Have fun at your next brunch or party with a big pitcher of this Sriracha Bloody Mary and definitely don’t forget to get creative with your garnishes.
 Make everyone drool and swoon with excitement over so much beauty in a glass.

 More of our Sriracha hot sauce inspired recipes :

 Sriracha Bloody Mary Recipe

-- 1/4 t freshly grated Horseradish or Creamy prepared Horseradish *see note above
+- 1/4 teaspoon freshly grated Horseradish or Creamy prepared Horseradish *see note above

 - 2 pinches Celery Salt

-- 3 dashes Sriracha Chili (or more to taste)
+- 3 dashes Sriracha Sauce (or more to taste)

 - 2 dashes Worcestershire Sauce

-1. Combine all the ingredients into a mixing glass.
-Add ice and roll the mixing glass to combine ingredients.
+- Combine all the ingredients into a mixing glass.
+Add ice and stir to combine ingredients and chill the cocktail.
 This is not a shaken cocktail.